• Skip to primary navigation

 • Place the feta cheese in a bowl and turn it into a paste using a fork.

-• Gently melt the butter in a small saucepan and add the mint along with the chilli flakes.
+• Gently melt the butter (or heat the olive oil if not using butter) on low heat in a small saucepan and add the dry mint along with the chili flakes.
+Allow 5 minutes to infuse the oil with mint and chili.

-• Add the yoghurt, melted butter, garlic pure, finely chopped dill, and walnuts to the bowl and mix well.
+• Add the yogurt, melted butter, garlic purée, finely chopped dill, and walnuts to the bowl and mix well.

-• Transfer the yoghurt and feta mixture into a serving bowl and garnish with chilli flakes or a drizzle of olive oil.
+• Transfer the yogurt and feta mixture into a serving bowl and garnish with chili flakes or a drizzle of olive oil.

 Nutrition